Skip to content

 error string no Short human-readable failure summary

-caused_by array yes Error chain when available
+caused_by array yes Legacy error chain field when available

 hint string yes Recovery guidance when available